The Westerner (TV series): Music

 The musical score was largely the work of Four Star's Herschel Burke Gilbert.

 Release

 Broadcast

 The pilot for The Westerner appeared on CBS's Dick Powell's Zane Grey Theatre.

 Syndication as The Westerners

 For rerun syndication it was grouped with three other short-lived Western series from the same company, Black Saddle starring Peter Breck, Johnny Ringo starring Don Durant, and Law of the Plainsman starring Michael Ansara, under the umbrella title The Westerners, bracketed with hosting sequences featuring Keenan Wynn.

 Home media

 A two-DVD set of the complete series including the pilot episode was released by Shout!
 Factory in February 2017.

 Reception

 The critically acclaimed series ran for 13 episodes, but it was cancelled because of low ratings (due to being placed in the same time slot as The Flintstones and Route 66).

+Aftermath and influence

+Following the series' cancellation, Peckinpah and Keith made the film The Deadly Companions together, the former's feature directorial debut.
+Peckinpah was later approached by producer Richard N. Lyons to direct Ride the High Country after the latter was impressed by his work on The Westerner.

 Spin-offs and remakes

 The Losers (1963)

 An attempt to update and revive the hardbitten series aired as a January 1963 episode of The Dick Powell Theater, "The Losers", directed by Peckinpah and featuring Lee Marvin as Dave Blassingame and Keenan Wynn as Burgundy Smith, but set in the modern West.
 Rosemary Clooney portrayed the leading lady.